ssalter42/Elite101-PreWork/README.md

 # Introduction

-This is a repository created by Aaden & Steve
+This is a repository created by Steve

 ## Usage